openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 Snapshot files are stored under `/tmp/hetu/snapshot/` folder of the file system.
 All workers must be authorized to read and write to this folder.

 Snapshots reflect states in query execution, potentially becoming very large in size and varying significantly from query to query.
 For example, queries that need to buffer large amounts of data (typically involving ordering, window, join, aggregation, etc. operations), may result in snapshots that include data from an entire table.
-Ensure that the shared file system has sufficient space available to save these snapshots before proceeding.
+Ensure that the cluster has enough memory to process the snapshots and the shared file system has sufficient disk space available to store these snapshots before proceeding.

 Each query execution may produce multiple snapshots.
 Contents of these snapshots may overlap.
 Currently they are stored as separate files.
 In the future, "incremental snapshots" feature may be introduced to save storage space.